Augusta, Georgia: Teams

+Current

-The Augusta GreenJackets minor league baseball club, formerly located at Lake Olmstead Stadium in Augusta, now play at SRP Park along the Savannah River in North Augusta, South Carolina.
+The Augusta GreenJackets minor-league baseball club, formerly located at Lake Olmstead Stadium in Augusta, now play at SRP Park along the Savannah River in North Augusta, South Carolina.
 The team began to play in 1988 as the Augusta Pirates, affiliated with the Pittsburgh Pirates.
 Later affiliated with the Boston Red Sox and the San Francisco Giants, the GreenJackets are now the Class A affiliate of the Atlanta Braves.